mattcodez/2017_goals/README.md

 * Travel more
   * At least two personal flights

-**Remember to ask: will I enjoy doing these as much as accomplishing the end result?**
+**Remember to ask: will I enjoy doing these as much as accomplishing the end result?
+Do they start with seeking God's kingdom and rightousness/justice first?**

 ## 2018 Possibilities
 * Read GEB